erikeidt/erikeidt.github.io/The-Double-E-Method.md

-   popping unary negation off the operator stack, popping identifier a off the operand stack and pushing the AST for unary negation of identifier a onto the operand stack push operator binary addition onto the operator stack
+   popping unary negation off the operator stack, popping identifier a off the operand stack and pushing the AST for unary negation of identifier a onto the operand stack push operator binary addition onto the operator stack switch to unary state

 state: unary
 operator stack: binary addition operand stack: AST for -a

 input: identifier b
-4: push operand identifier b onto the operand stack
+4: push operand identifier b onto the operand stack; switch to binary state

 state: binary
 operator stack: binary addition